mirandashor/Mixlist.Senior.Capstone/README.md

    - Open the provided frontend URL in a browser
    - Confirm the page loads successfully and all routes function without errors

-Navigating to the terminal can be done by 'cd server' and 'cd client' commands, or right click the folder and 'open in integrated terminal'
+Navigating to the terminal can be done by 'cd server' and 'cd client' commands, or right click each folder and 'open in integrated terminal'